benagricola/lua-resty-fastcgi/README.md

 Call the `connect` method with a socket path or hostname:port combination to connect.

-Use the `request` method to make a basic FastCGI request which returns a result object, or nil, err.
+Use the `request_simple` method to make a basic FastCGI request which returns a result object containing http body and headers, or nil, err.

 ```lua
 init_by_lua '